JudzinBaranovsky/spring-boot-cd-skeleton/README.md

 ## Running locally
 0. **One-time setup**
+    1. In the Auth0 account
+       1. Create an API.
+       2. Enable RBAC in the API.
+       3. Create a regular web application.
-    1. Create a `local-infrastructure/env/docker/.env` file with the following properties:
+    2. Create a `local-infrastructure/env/docker/.env` file with the following properties:
    ```
     KIBANA_SYSTEM_PASSWORD=<some password>
     ELASTIC_PASSWORD=<some password>